Egeyae/Slime/README.md

 There are 2 key bindings:

-    - 'r': set the agents parameters to random values
+   - **'r'**: set the agents parameters to random values
-    - 'n': not only set the agents parameters like 'r' but reset their position too
+   - **'n'**: not only set the agents parameters like 'r' but reset their position too